AmirAwawdi/SQL-Udacity-Project/README.md

 ## Project Instructions

-As a data analyst, I'm utilizing updated tables of online data dealing with forestation as well as total land area and region groupings, which I have brought together into a database described by the following ERD:
+As a data analyst in ForestQuery data department I have gathered and consolidated updated datasets on forestation, total land area, and region groupings.
+These datasets have been organized into a well-structured database, represented by the following Entity-Relationship Diagram (ERD):

 <p align="center">
   <img src="https://github.com/AmirAwawdi/SQL-Udacity-Project/blob/main/DB%20ERD.png?raw=true" alt="alt text" width="800">
 </p>

+The ERD outlines the relationships between the various tables within the database, allowing for efficient retrieval and analysis of relevant information.
-I'm querying it to address the key questions posed by the ForestQuery executive team by providing valuable insights and observations on global deforestation trends from 1990 to 2016.
+I'm querying this comprehensive database to address the key questions posed by the ForestQuery executive team by providing valuable insights and observations on global deforestation trends from 1990 to 2016.
 The project outcome is a comprehensive report that summarizes the findings and helps the leadership team understand the global deforestation situation.

 ### Report Sections: